-If the course is closed-down or undergoes major changes, examination under a previous reading list and learning outcomes are offered, no more than one academic year (no more than 2 examinations in addition to regular examinations) after the implementation of the revision/close-down.
+If the course is closed-down or undergoes major changes, examination under a previous reading list and learning outcomes are offered, no more than one academic year after the implementation of the revision/close-down.

 Other directives

 A course evaluation is carried out according to the guidelines as established by the Board of Education.